Statistical significance in high-dimensional linear models: Appendix

 for some non-degenerate random variable $V$, the correction with the bound $\Delta_j$ is necessary and assuming that $\Delta_j$ is of the same order of magnitude as $V$, we have a balance between $\Delta_j$ and the stochastic term $a_{n,p;j}(\sigma) Z_j$.
 In the last case where

-the bound $\Delta_j$ would be the dominating element in the p-value construction.
-We show in Figure \ref{fig-supp1} that there is empirical evidence that (\ref{case2}) applies most often.
+the bound $\Delta_j$ would be the dominating element in the $p$-value construction.
+We show in Figure~\ref{fig-supp1} that there is empirical evidence that (\ref{case2}) applies most often.

-Case (\ref{case3}) is comparable to a crude procedure which makes a hard decision about relevance of the underlying coefficients:
+{\arabic{figure}} Case (\ref{case3}) is comparable to a crude procedure which makes a hard decision about relevance of the underlying coefficients:

-and the rejection would be ``certain'' corresponding to a p-value with value equal to $0$; and in case of a ``$\le$'' relation, the corresponding p-value would be set to one.
+and the rejection would be ``certain'' corresponding to a $p$-value with value equal to $0$; and in case of a ``$\le$'' relation, the corresponding $p$-value would be set to one.
 This is an analogue to the thresholding rule:

-where $\Delta_{\mathrm{init}} \ge \|\hat{\beta}_{\mathrm{init}} - \beta^0\|_{\infty}$, e.g. using a bound where $\Delta_{\mathrm{init}} \ge \|\hat{\beta}_{\mathrm{init}} - \beta^0\|_{1}$.
+where $\Delta_{\mathrm{init}} \ge\|\hat{\beta}_{\mathrm{init}} - \beta^0\|_{\infty}$, e.g. using a bound where $\Delta_{\mathrm {init}} \ge \|\hat{\beta}_{\mathrm{init}} - \beta^0\|_{1}$.
 For example, (\ref{hard-rule}) could be the variable selection estimator with the thresholded Lasso procedure \citep{geer11}.
 An accurate construction of $\Delta_{\mathrm{init}}$ for practical use is almost impossible: it depends on $\sigma$ and in a complicated way on the nature of the design through e.g. the compatibility constant, see (\ref{oracle-ineq}).